A Federal Court Just Rejected A Funeral Home’s Religious Objections To Employing A Transgender Woman

 "At a time when the Trump / Pence administration is trying to create safe havens for those who want to discriminate against LGBT people, this decision makes clear that there is a compelling government interest in ending anti-LGBT discrimination," McGowan said in an email.
 "Employers and businesses do not get a free pass to discriminate simply by asserting a religious objection to the existence of transgender people."

+Gary McCaleb, senior counsel for the Christian legal group, said in a statement that the ruling "misreads court precedents that have long protected businesses which properly differentiate between men and women in their dress and grooming policies."
+Courts should consider the "plain meaning" of laws at the time they were passed by Congress, he said, arguing that Wednesday's decision "instead re-writes federal law."

+The American Civil Liberties Union, which represented Stephens, said the ruling set "important precedent" and "ensures that employers will not be able to use their religious beliefs against trans employees, ruling that there is no ‘right to discriminate’ in the workplace."

-The Alliance Defending Freedom, a conservative Christian legal group representing the funeral home, and the EEOC did not immediately respond to requests for comment.
+The EEOC did not immediately respond to requests for comment.

 Dominic Holden is a political reporter for BuzzFeed News and is based in New York.